vub-square/ReDiag-Shiny-app/README.md

 The application is freely accessible at <https://percysavieri.shinyapps.io/ReDiag/>

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+A tutorial of a basic example can be found as a PDF file in the GitHub folder.

 ### User-interface
 The web application provides a user-interface (UI) to upload data and fit the regression model under review.
 It is comprised of the sidebar panel (for managing inputs) and the main panel (for viewing outputs).